 Chinese Traditional Medicine (TCM) is based on energy management.
 I know that sounds woo-woo, and it was hard for me to wrap my scientific brain around that at first.
 I thought all those meridians (channels of energetic flow) were just superstition or a handy mnemonic to remember neuro-muscular junctions (where nerves join with muscles to control them).
 Instead, decades of experience has proved over and over to me that these energetics are real.
 I think we just don’t have the technology to see it yet, so it seems as mystical as an X-ray would to a medieval doctor.

-There is a category of points used to promote the movement of stagnant energy.
+Whether you got pregnant by surprise or had fertility treatments, it’s important to know that there’s a category of points used to promote the movement of stagnant energy.
 These are enormously helpful to reduce pain, and I also use them to evict overdue babies (along with some lower back points and the uterus point on the ear).
 I can usually help patients avoid a chemical induction that way.
 For a baby that’s not yet at term, I will need a doctor’s note saying it’s okay to stimulate labor before your due date.

 STIMULATION OF THESE POINTS, ESPECIALLY EARLY IN A PREGNANCY, CAN LEAD TO MISCARRIAGE.